HarvardMapCollection/tutorials/data/DIY-metadata/index.md

 ## Documentation elements

 ### Originator(s)
-The name(s) of the organization(s) or individual(s) that developed the data set.
+The name(s) of the organization(s) or individual(s) who developed the dataset.

 ### Publication Date
-The date when the data set is published or otherwise made available for release.
+The date when the dataset is published or otherwise made available for release.

 ### Calendar Date(s) of the Content
 The date, dates or date range describing the content of the dataset.